AbtinMogharabin/MakeMe-BNN/README.md

    - **Usage**: Used as an out-of-distribution dataset in experiments with models trained on ImageNet.
    - **Dimension**: Typically processed to fit the input size (224x224 pixels) requirements of the ImageNet model.
    - **Data Split**: Consists of 5,640 images categorized into 47 categories.
-   - **Results**: Employed as an OOD dataset for ImageNet trained models.
+   - **Results**: Employed as an OOD dataset for ImageNet-trained models.
 Performance details specific to DTD were not detailed in the paper.
    - **Reference**: [Cimpoi, M., Maji, S., Kokkinos, I., Mohamed, S., & Vedaldi, A. Describing textures in the wild.
 In Proceedings of the CVPR.
 2014](https://www.robots.ox.ac.uk/~vgg/data/dtd/)

+The paper also provides details on the fast computation of the models compared to other uncertainty-based model.
+The training time for CIFAR-10 and CIFAR-100 datasets on ResNet-50 and WideResNet-28x10 backbones was 12 hours in total on a single RTX 3090.

+#### 3.1.1.1  Semantic Segmentation

 5. **StreetHazards**:
    - **Description**: Part of the larger BDD100K dataset, designed specifically for benchmarking anomaly detection in the context of street scenes.
-   - **Usage**: Used for assessing model performance in semantic segmentation tasks and uncertainty estimation.
+   - **Usage**: Used to assess model performance in semantic segmentation tasks and uncertainty estimation.
-   - **Dimension**: Typically used dimensions might range around 512x256 pixels becouse it includes complex street scenes.
+   - **Dimension**: Typically used dimensions might range around 512x256 pixels because it includes complex street scenes.
    - **Data Split**: Comprises 5,125 training images and 1,500 testing images, including additional out-of-distribution objects.
    - **Results**: In semantic segmentation tasks, ABNN achieved a mean IoU of 53.82% and was able to improve OOD detection, reducing FPR95 to 32.02%.
    - **Reference**: [Hendrycks, Dan, et al. "A benchmark for anomaly segmentation." arXiv preprint arXiv:1911.11132, 2019](https://github.com/hendrycks/anomaly-seg)